Our role in emergency planning

 - write and review emergency plans

-- work with other key organisations to enhance the management of an emergency
+- train and exercise with other key organisations to enhance the management of an emergency

 We also help to support the emergency services and other organisations with their emergency response in a number of ways: